funatsufumiya/jsget/README.md

 - jsget install jquery@1.6.4 -d js -f jquery.js

 ## contribute
-if you noticed missing repository, please add it to 'Isssues' :)
+if you noticed missing repository, please add it to 'Isssues' or edit 'jsget_repo.xml' directly :)